Juno Awards

-The Juno Awards (stylized as JUNOS), or simply known as the Junos, are awards presented by the Canadian Academy of Recording Arts and Sciences to recognize outstanding achievements in the music industry.
-The first Juno Awards ceremony was held on February 23, 1970 to honor the musical accomplishments of performers for the year 1969.
+The Juno Awards (stylized as JUNOS), referred to as the Junos, are awards presented by the Canadian Academy of Recording Arts and Sciences to recognize outstanding achievements in Canada's music industry.
+They are the Canadian equivalent of the United States' Grammy Awards.
+Alongside the Canadian Screen Awards, they are considered one of the main annual Canadian entertainment award shows.
 New members of the Canadian Music Hall of Fame are also inducted as part of the awards ceremonies.

 History

-The Juno Awards are named in honour of Pierre Juneau, the first president of the Canadian Radio-television and Telecommunications Commission (CRTC) and former president of the Canadian Broadcasting Corporation (CBC).
+The Juno Awards were originally called the RPM Gold Leaf Awards named after RPM Magazine.
+The winners would be announced in RPM magazine before awards night.
+The first ceremony was held on February 23, 1970 to honour the musical accomplishments of performers for the year 1969, and the trophy resembled a metronome.
+But the name was changed in honour of Pierre Juneau, the first president of the Canadian Radio-television and Telecommunications Commission (CRTC) and former president of the Canadian Broadcasting Corporation (CBC).
+Juneau was an outspoken advocate for Canadian content regulations.

 1970s

 In 1964 RPM magazine began polling its readers to determine which artists and groups they considered the best in Canada.
 RPM announced the results of these polls each December.
 There were no formal award ceremonies.

 Record label owner Stan Klees met with RPM founder Walt Grealis to plan a formal music industry awards ceremony.
 Instead of merely publishing the award results in RPM, presentations would be made at a physical venue.
 The first ceremony was the Gold Leaf Awards which took place on 23 February 1970 in Toronto, Ontario.

 Later that year RPM invited its readers to suggest a new name for these awards.
 The name "Juneau" was submitted, in honour of Pierre Juneau, the first head of the CRTC.
 Juneau was instrumental in establishing Canadian content regulations for broadcasters to promote Canadian musicians.
 That name became shortened to Juno and by 1971, the awards ceremonies were referred to as the "Juno Awards".

 From 1970 to 1973, RPM announced the winners before the awards night.
 From 1974, the award winners were not made public until the Juno ceremonies.
 Music industry representatives formed an advisory committee for the Junos in 1974 which became the Canadian Music Awards Association the following year.
-This organisation assumed full management and operation of the Juno Awards from 1977 and became the Canadian Academy of Recording Arts and Sciences (CARAS).
+This organization assumed full management and operation of the Juno Awards from 1977 and became the Canadian Academy of Recording Arts and Sciences (CARAS).

 The Junos were first televised across Canada in 1975 on CBC Television.
-Primary ceremonies continued to be broadcast on CBC until 2001, moving to CTV Television Network (CTV) in 2002.
-CBC broadcast the Juno Awards of 2018.
+Primary ceremonies continued to be broadcast on CBC until 2001, moving to CTV Television Network (CTV) from 2002 to 2017 inclusive.
+The broadcast returned to CBC from 2018 onward.

 The Canadian Music Hall of Fame was introduced in 1978.
-In 1979 the stauette's name was officially changed from RPM Annual Gold Leaf Award to Juno Award, and Canada's Prime Minister Pierre Trudeau was a presenter.
+In 1979, the statuette's name was officially changed from RPM Annual Gold Leaf Award to the Juno Award, and featured then-Prime Minister of Canada Pierre Trudeau as a presenter.